nutanix-japan/nai-llm/docs/infra/infra_jumphost.md

-# Creating Ubuntu Linux Jumphost VM on Nutanix AHV
+# Manually Creating Ubuntu Linux Jumphost VM on Nutanix AHV

 Below is walkthrough for manually creating a Linux VM on Nutanix AHV to support the various deployment scenarios.